 - a condition your doctor advises puts you at high risk

-People who have a weakened immune system and are eligible for a 3rd dose
+People who have a severely weakened immune system

 This includes people who had or have:

 - a blood cancer (such as leukaemia or lymphoma)